New Jersey mom credited with stopping potential school shooting in Kentucky

 MISSING MICHIGAN GIRL FOUND IN SEMI-TRUCK IN KENTUCKY, MAN ARRESTED, COPS SAY

-Jarrell’s profile said he was located in Lawrenceburg, Ky., and Bull said she was not sure how he found her online.
+Bull said she was not sure how Jarrell found her online.
 So the mother of three decided to take action and call the Kentucky State Police to lodge a complaint.

 The Kentucky State Police said they were able to make contact with Jarrell on Thursday just as he was pulling out of his driveway.
 Police said an investigation uncovered a cache of weapons.